itprojects/InboxPager/README.md

 ## Text Block Encryption

-The text of the message you send and/or receive can be encrypted/decrypted with either AES or Twofish cryptography.
+Parts of the plain text of the message you send and/or receive can be encrypted/decrypted with either AES or Twofish cryptography.
+Just select the text you want to encrypt or decrypt, and choose encrypt or decrypt padlock icon from the context menu.
 This WILL NOT ENCRYPT your message attachments.
 [For attachments encryption use OpenPGP.]
 Encrypting the texts with AES or Twofish makes it easy to send simple text message emails with minimal setup.
 All you need is a passphrase (a key), that both the sender and receiver already know.
 Although it should be technically possible to encrypt with an empty passphrase, it's a bad practice.
 The passphrase must be no longer than 32 symbols (=256bits).
 If the passphrase length is less than 32, then extra symbols (called padding) are automatically added.
 You can choose the type of padding to be PKCS7Padding or TBC.
 Additionally, you can also select the type of block encryption mode - CBC/CTR/ECB/ICM/OFB.
-The best privacy and security is when you encrypt your text with Block encryption, and then also with OpenPGP.
+The best privacy and security is when you encrypt your text with block encryption, and then also with OpenPGP.

 The procedure for block text encryption/decryption is simple.
 Select some text, a context menu appears, press encrypt/decrypt as applicable.
 See images below.

 ## OpenPGP Usage

-In order to use cryptographic services, you need to install an app called OpenKeychain and make, or import, some pgp-keys.
+In order to use the OpenPGP cryptographic services, you need to install an app called OpenKeychain and make, or import, some pgp-keys.
 OpenKeychain applies OpenPGP privacy/security to a given message, and the process is described below, or (better) just look at the screenshots.
 Sending inline messages in non-pgp/mime standard is not supported, but third party apps exist that can do that through the system clipboard buffer.

 IMPORTANT, for BCC messages: